LiseNouri/Thermal/_sources/Unit1.md

 Conduction
   Heat transfer by molecular interaction, Heat transfer through parts and contact points, Locally important and essential
-```

-- Convection:
+Convection:
 Heat transfer by gas or fluid movement
 Absent in the space environment, but can play a role in thermal control or subsystems of spacecraft (e.g. fuel systems, heat pipes, human spaceflight
-Can be natural or forced (e.g. by a fan)
+Can be natural or forced (e.g. by a fan).
 Works different in space and in a gravity environment.
+```

 Thermal design and analysis is involved in all phases of spacecraft design:
 - In feasibility phases, the thermal environment is analyzed, rough thermal concepts are compared.
 Preliminary analysis is performed.
 In this phase general concept is selected, often with high level (hand) calculations.